Hinge teeth

-Hinge teeth are part of the anatomical structure of the inner surface of a bivalve shell, i.e. the shell of a bivalve mollusk.
+Hinge teeth are part of the anatomical structure of the inner surface of a bivalve shell, i.e., the shell of a bivalve mollusk.
 Bivalves by definition have two valves, which are joined together by a strong and flexible ligament situated on the hinge line at the dorsal edge of the shell.
 In life, the shell needs to be able to open slightly to allow the foot and siphons to protrude, and then close again, without the valves moving out of alignment with one another.
-To make this possible, in most cases the two valves are articulated using an arrangement of structures known as hinge teeth (often referred to collectively as the "dentition").
+To make this possible, in most cases, the two valves are articulated using an arrangement of structures known as hinge teeth (often referred to collectively as the "dentition").
 Like the ligament, the hinge teeth are also situated along the hinge line of the shell, in most cases.

 In most families of bivalves, the two valves of the shell are almost perfectly symmetrical with one another along the hinge line, although the placement and shape of the teeth may differ slightly in the left valve and right valve in order for the two valves to articulate properly.

 Each related group of bivalves tends to have distinctive hinge teeth, and because of this, examining the arrangement of the hinge teeth in a bivalve shell is often essential for identification and classification.

 A formal terminology is used to describe the different types of dentition.

 In taxonomy

-The hinge teeth, or the lack thereof, is an important feature in identifying bivalves because the teeth are generally similar within the major taxonomic groups.
-Historically the hinge teeth have provided a convenient means by which to construct classification schemes and attempt to indicate the phylogenetic relationships within the class Bivalvia.
+The hinge teeth, or the lack thereof, are an important feature in identifying bivalves because the teeth are generally similar within the major taxonomic groups.
+Historically, the hinge teeth have provided a convenient means by which to construct classification schemes and attempt to indicate the phylogenetic relationships within the class Bivalvia.
 There are formal names for the various types of hinge tooth arrangements or dentition.